The Early Modern Philosophy Calendar

 To have an event listed, send the appropriate information to Steve Daniel (firstname.lastname@example.org).
-Events posted on various mailing lists (e.g., philosop, philos, MWSeminar, Montreal EM Roundtable) are incorporated into this page.
+Events posted on various mailing lists and websites (e.g., philosop, philos, MWSeminar, Facebook Early Modern Philosophy Resources, Montreal EM Roundtable, philevents) are incorporated into this page.
 If no deadline is listed for calls for papers, that means either that the deadline has passed or presentations were by invitation only.

 |Announced and Revised Events (recent postings listed first)

 ||Upcoming Submission Deadline Dates